Keeping clean white upholstered furniture in your home isn’t as hard as you might think!

-One of my first ever garage sale furniture finds were these two vintage chairs that I found and held on to for 10 years before tackling the process to reupholster them!
+One of my first-ever garage sale furniture finds was these two vintage chairs that I found and held on to for 10 years before tackling the process of reupholstering them!

 Anyone else guilty of buying something and then sitting on it for a while until just the right time?

 They were in pretty rough shape when I got them, but after a beautiful facelift (see how I reupholstered them here), I was so happy to incorporate them into our home for everyday use!

 Now flash back to where I said I have four teenagers and a big dog, and live on a farm!